Artificial Intelligence in automated image analysis workflows

 Machine learning (ML) – An approach to achieve AI by using algorithms to determine or predict patterns based on existing data.
 The machine learning algorithms then automatically infer the rules to discriminate the classes.

-Deep learning (DL) - A subset of machine learning methods that use artificial neural networks (ANN) to learn input/output relationships.
-ANN are mathematical models represented by multiple layers of “neurons” or computational cells.
+Deep learning (DL) - A subset of machine learning methods that use Convolutional Neural Networks (CNN) to learn input/output relationships.
+CNN are mathematical models represented by multiple layers of “neurons” or computational cells.

 Morphometric analysis of compound treatment on patient-derived spheroids over time.
 A) Spheroids were monitored using brightfield imaging on days 1, 3, and 5 post-treatment.
 Images were segmented using SINAP in IN Carta software (magenta overlay).